I need to force myself to take some time and just do nothing.

 Maybe you can take a few moments to do a little nothing yourself.

-A few moments to reflect, to think, to remember all of the years that have brought you to where you are and all of the years that will take you from there.
+A few moments to reflect, to think, to remember all of the years that have brought you to where you are, and all of the years that will carry you forward.

-And if you are a teacher, a few moments to make sure you got yourself pointed in the right direction before entering that classroom again, before you face all of the competing needs and conflicting goals.
+And as a teacher, a few moments to make sure you’ve got yourself pointed in the right direction before entering that classroom again, before you face all of the competing needs and conflicting goals.

 We will find our way through.

 In the immortal words of Winnie the Pooh, “Doing nothing often leads to the very best something.”